 # Codex CLI / IDE extension $ codex mcp add temper -- temper mcp # or ~/.codex/config.toml [mcp_servers.temper] command = "temper" args = ["mcp"] # in the Codex TUI $ /mcp

 temper list shows the watchlist.temper config theme <name>Try any name — vercel, nimbus, or your own.
-15 TLDs resolve live via IANA RDAP (WHOIS fallback for .io/.co/.me/.sh/.so/.gg).
+The browser demo checks 15 popular TLDs in real time.

 Open source, Apache 2.0.
 If temper saves you a tab, give it a star.
 Issues and pull requests welcome.